glasser/vote.davidglasser.net/content/post/my-biases.md

 have had a corrosive force on the state, and wish they did not force so much of Californian financial decision-making into the ballot box.

+In general I believe we are forced to do too much governing via propositions.
+If a proposition is put on the ballot by the legislature or city council via a non-contentious vote (ie, the vast majority of non-Republicans voted for it) and is only on the ballot because some other proposition forced it to be, my default is to vote yes unless I have strong objections.

 I endeavor to support equality and justice for people of all races, religions, genders and gender identities, sexual orientations, classes, etc. I do my best to be a good ally, though that is an ongoing process, not a status I can claim.